dummey/dummey.github.io/project_ideas.md

 #ConfVids
 Easily setup a list of conference videos on youtube and provide torrent style links to their direct download so that people can watch them on their travels home.

+#PearBuddy
+Voice command helper to assist in programming without moving hands from home row.